Our Model & Our Team

 Julia Rose, LCMHC

 Animal assisted therapy has been a passion of Julia’s since getting her Masters from the University of North Carolina.
-Julia has been working professionally with horses since 2014.
-She enjoys working with animals to help people understand and cope with their trauma or situations, because she has seen what it has done not only for others, but herself.
-Sharing this type of healing experience with others, is not only exciting but an honor.
+Julia has been working professionally with horses since 2014 and enjoys working with animals to help people understand and cope with their trauma or situations.
+She has seen what it has done not only for others, but herself.
+Sharing this type of healing experience with clients, is not only exciting but an honor.

 Julia works with adolescents, young adults and adult clients with a range of mental health and other life problems.
-She has background in working with severe and persistent mental illnesses, domestic violence, relationships and more.
+She has a background in working with severe and persistent mental illnesses, domestic violence and relationships.
 Julia is a true believer of the Eagala model and incorporates her Gestalt and other therapeutic ideologies into her sessions.
 She is co-owner of Davidson Family Therapy and her office is in downtown Cornelius, NC.
-She accepts private pay, BCBS-NC, Aetna, Cigna, United and Tricare (applied).
+She accepts private pay, Aetna, BCBS-NC, Cigna, United and certified with Tricare.